SuboptimalEng/cpp-tutorials/033-vector-of-bools/README.md

 ## Titles

+- A vector of bools is a vector of bools... right? | C++ Deep Dive
+- Wait, what exactly IS a vector of bools? | C++ Deep Dive
 - In C++, a vector of bools is a vector of bools... right?
-- In C++, a vector of bools is a vector of bools, right?
-- A vector of bools is a vector of bools... right? | C++ Deep Dive
-- A vector of bools is a vector of bools, right? | C++ Deep Dive
+- Why vector<bool> doesn't act like other C++ containers

 ## References